 All tools and molded parts are fully qualified by our Quality Assurance staff using state-of-the-art inspection equipment.

 Matrix Plastics Products is proud to offer complete manufacturing and production capabilities to our historically strong foundation of moldmaking, molding, and inspection.
-When you need a product or component manufactured with surgical precision, Matrix Plastic Products can do it.
+When you need a component or sub-assembly manufactured with surgical precision, Matrix Plastic Products can do it.

 Sourcing a custom product isn't a decision to take lightly.
 It's an investment -- and you'll want to make sure that you're getting the best return for your money.
 OEMs and product designers have plenty of options when it comes to choosing suppliers.
 Whether local or overseas, one-man job shops or multinational corporations, there are enough choices to make your head spin.
 So ask yourself: "What's important for my particular project?"